Disposal guide

 Municipal bulk pickup

 Most U.S. counties run a bulk-pickup program for items too large for curbside trash.
-Schedules vary widely — some counties offer 2 free pickups per year, others charge per item.
-Mattresses must usually be bagged or wrapped in plastic (sanitation requirement).
-ClearPath shows your county's bulk-pickup policy + scheduling link.
+Schedules vary widely.
+Some counties offer 2 free pickups per year, others charge per item.
+Mattresses usually need to be bagged or wrapped in plastic (a sanitation requirement).
+ClearPath shows your county's bulk-pickup policy and the scheduling link.

 Donation